HitkoDev/breeze/readme.txt

 Using Gzip, Breeze compresses the request files, further reducing the size of the download files and speeding up the user experience.

 == Changelog ==

+= 1.2.3 =

+ * Add: Addition in Media assets rules for browser cacheable objects.
+ * Add: Addition in Font assets rules for browser cacheable object.
+ * Add: Addition in Data interchange rules for browser cacheable objects.
+ * Add: Addition in Manifest files rules for browser cacheable object.
+ * Add: Addition in Gzip compression rules.
+ * Fix: Improvise the handling of the Request header while the varnish is disable
+ * Fix: Improvise the condition of Option "Enable cache for logged-in users"

 = 1.2.2 =